johngrimsey/HutchFETest/adminportal/README.md

 I ran out of time.
 Plan would be to have matching user records displayed in a dropdown just like Google.
 Then clicking a result or hitting enter would then take you to that user record at `/user`.
 The template logic isn't scalable.
 I would use a iterate over an array containing data to configure search types.

+### Search Logic

+To implement search with the mock data I would have taken a functional approach using lodash to build a search function for each search field.
+This function would then be passed to a service to be executed on the given data and return a normalized result, in this case a subset of `PortalSync.userProfile` fields.

 ### Dashboard

 I'd add helpful icons to admin section links.
 I'd also then mirror those section links in a menu in the navbar.